WCBC (AM)

-WCBC (1270 kHz) is an AM radio station that serves the greater area of Cumberland, Maryland.
+WCBC (1270 kHz) is a AM radio station that serves the greater area of Cumberland Metro.
 WCBC provides news coverage: locally, regionally, and nationally; weather forecasts; participation in major community events to promote the area and its organizations by way of remote broadcasts and community service announcements.

-WCBC's programming includes the long running Dave Norman Morning Program, and network affiliations with ABC Radio Network (Network news and Sean Hannity), the Westwood One Radio Network (Jim Bohannon), Dave Ramsey, Mark Levin, Premiere Networks (Coast to Coast AM with George Noory), Talk Radio Network (Laura Ingraham and Michael Savage), SportsMap Network, and the Focus on the Family Radio Network.
+WCBC's programming includes the long running Dave Norman Morning Program, and network affiliations with ABC Radio Network (Network news and Sean Hannity), the Westwood One Radio Network (Jim Bohannon), Dave Ramsey, Mark Levin, Premiere Networks (Coast to Coast AM with George Noory), Talk Radio Network (Laura Ingraham and Michael Savage), and the Focus on the Family Radio Network.

 The station's sports programming includes coverage of local high school football and basketball, Allegany College of Maryland basketball, and West Virginia University football and basketball, Washington Commanders football, and area little league baseball.

 WCBC also has an FM sister station, WCBC-FM at 107.1 in Keyser, West Virginia, playing a classic hits format.

 History

-The station was founded in 1953 as WKYR, licensed to Keyser, West Virginia.
+The station was founded in 1953, as WKYR, licensed to Keyser, West Virginia.
 In 1965, the station was granted full-time status and changed its city of license to Cumberland.
 In 1976, the call letters became WCBC.